endlessm/eos-build-meta/doc/overview/boot.md

 in [issue #10](https://github.com/endlessm/eos-build-meta/issues/10).

-The built kernel is installed in the filesystem inside `/usr/lib/modules` in the final `eos/repo.bst` element.
+The built kernel is installed in the filesystem inside `/usr/lib/modules` in the final `repo.bst` element.
 Its configuration is available alongside the kernel under the name `.config`.

 ## 6. initramfs